What great principals do differently?

 - deliberately apply a range of strategies to improve teacher performance.

-- take very opportunity to hire and retain the very best teachers.
+- take every opportunity to hire and retain the very best teachers.

 - understand the dynamics of change.